 ELEM 4520 Methods of Teaching Literacy in the Elementary School/3 sem. hrs.
 This course examines concepts in reading, including sequential development skills in both word recognition and comprehension methods and materials.
-The rationale for each method is discussed and practical application with an elementary school youngster is required.
+The rationale for each method is discussed and practical application with an elementary school student is required.
 The relationship of writing, listening, and speaking to reading is included.
 In addition to class meetings, at least 10 hours of clinical experience are required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 3360, EDUC 4320, ELEM 3530, ELEM 3540, ELEM 3550, ELEM 4330, ELEM 4340, and ELEM 4350.
+Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 3360, EDUC 4320, ELEM 3530, ELEM 4540, and ELEM 4350.
 Corequisites: EDUC 4000 and EDUC 4001; or EDUC 4500 and EDUC 4501.

 ELEM 4530 Integrating Art, Music, and Health Education Across the Curriculum/3 sem. hrs.
 Examines the methodology for the integration of music, art, and health education into the elementary school curriculum.
 Age and grade appropriate methods, materials, activities, and assessment for each area will be introduced through practical applications that are based on current research.
 In addition to class meetings, at least 10 hours of clinical experience are required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 3360, EDUC 4320, ELEM 3530, ELEM 3540, ELEM 4350, and ELEM 4520.
+Prerequisites: EDUC 1100, EDUC 3330, EDUC 3350, EDUC 3360, EDUC 3520, EDUC 4320, ELEM 3530, ELEM 3540, ELEM 4350, and ELEM 4360.
 Corequisites: EDUC 4500 and EDUC 4501.

 ELEM 4540 Reading Assessment I/3 sem. hrs.
 Examines recent trends in testing of word recognition and comprehension techniques.
 Students learn the appropriate use of methods and materials to improve reading performance.
-The rationale for each assessment technique is discussed and practical application with an elementary school youngster is required.
+Students will consider ESOL influences when administering assessments and interpreting data.
+The rationale for each assessment technique is discussed and practical application with an elementary school student is required.
 In addition to class meetings, at least 10 hours of clinical experience are required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 3360, EDUC 4320, ELEM 3530, ELEM 3540, ELEM 4530.
-Corequisites: EDUC 4500 and EDUC 4501.
+Prerequisites: EDUC 1100, EDUC 3320, EDUC 3330, EDUC 3350, EDUC 3360, EDUC 3520, EDUC 4320, ELEM 3530, ELEM 3540, ELEM 3550, ELEM 4330, ELEM 4360, and ELEM 4350.

 ELEM 4550 Methods of Teaching Social Studies in the Elementary School/3 sem. hrs.
-Examines content, methodology, program development, appropriate activities, and evaluative techniques for elementary social studies.
-In addition to class meetings, at least 10 hours of clinical experience are required.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 4320, ELEM 3530, ELEM 3540, ELEM 3550, ELEM 4330, ELEM 4340, ELEM 4550, ELEM 4520, ELEM 4530, and ELEM 4540.
-Corequisites: EDUC 4500 and EDUC 4501.
+Prerequisites: EDUC 1100, EDUC 3330, EDUC 3350, EDUC 3360, and ESOL 3340.
+Corequisites: EDUC 3500 and EDUC 3501.

-ELEM 4560 Methods of Teaching Reading Across the Elementary Curriculum/3 sem. hrs.
+ELEM 4560 Methods of Teaching Reading Across the Elementary Curriculum/ 3 sem. hrs.
 This course addresses the significance of reading ability and study skills throughout the elementary school curriculum.
 The emphasis is on identifying sources of difficulties experienced by elementary school students in reading and learning from instructional materials.
 General strategies for learning from textbooks are examined, as well as study skills and specific strategies for dealing with text materials from particular content areas.
-This course must be taken concurrently with the required internship (EDUC 4580).
-The internship environment meets the clinical experience requirement for this course.
-Prerequisites: EDUC 1100, EDUC 3330, EDUC 3340, EDUC 3350, EDUC 4320, ELEM 4520, ELEM 4530, ELEM 4540, and ELEM 4550.
-Corequisite: EDUC 4580.
+Students will implement ESOL strategies in planning and presenting lessons.
+In addition to class meetings, at least 10 hours of clinical experience are required.
+Prerequisites: ELEM 4360 and ELEM 4540.